coinbase-samples/advanced-sdk-ts/README.md

 node dist/{INSERT-FILENAME}.js
 ```

-For example, the SDK includes a `main.ts` file with examples requests already setup inside it.
-To run it, you would do it like:
+For example, a `main.ts` file would be run like:

 ```bash
 node dist/main.js